 The Postal Service recently updated international mailing standards concerning international mail shipments containing certain lithium batteries (see link at http://about.usps.com/postal-bulletin/2012/pb22350/html/updt_002.htm).

 Specific quantities of lithium batteries are now allowed to be mailed when installed in the equipment they are intended to operate.
-However, some countries have decided to prohibit the acceptance of mail shipments containing any lithium metal or lithium-ion batteries.
+However, the shipment of lithium metal or lithium-ion batteries is still prohibited to be shipped to some countries and is not allowed to be shipped to any country using Global Express Guaranteed service.

 As of today, the postal operators listed below have formally notified the Postal Service that they will not accept packages containing lithium metal or lithium-ion batteries.
 This link will be updated accordingly if and when additional countries provide the Postal Service similar notification.